SalomePlatform/adao/doc/en/scripts/simple_3DVAR4.rst

 .. note::

-    It is strongly emphasized that successive observations are not available simultaneously, at the initial time for example, but are available each time the simulation reaches one of the measurement instants.
+    It is strongly emphasized that successive observations are not available simultaneously, at the initial time for example, but each observation is only available once the simulation reaches its measurement time.
 It is also recalled that the blue dashed simulation curve, obtained from the ideal or true state :math:`u^t=[1,1,1]`, is unknown outside twin experiments.
 Only trajectories plotted as continuous are known by simulation.